Frequently Asked Questions

 Can I eat and drink during labor?

 Absolutely!
-You wouldn’t run a marathon without water and food for energy.
+You wouldn’t hike a mountain without water and food for energy.
 We have a full kitchen and routinely offer and encourage food intake and hydration during your labor.
 We keep sports drinks, teas, sparkling water, coconut water, and more on hand!

 Can I come to Wasatch Midwifery for my annual exams?

 Yes!
-Midwives are not just for pregnant women.
-We provide full-scope wellness care, which means that we care for all women from teens to post-menopause.
-You can come Wasatch Midwifery and Wellness for Pap smears, preconception counseling, STI testing, pregnancy testing, birth control questions or problems, IUD removal, bloodwork, etc.
+Midwives are not just for those who are pregnant.
+We provide full-scope wellness care, which means that we care for people of all ages—from teens to post-menopause.
+You can come to Wasatch Midwifery + Wellness for pap smears, preconception counseling, STI testing, pregnancy testing, birth control questions or problems, IUD removal, bloodwork, etc.